nikitavoloboev/data/docs/programming-languages/java/java-libraries.md

 ## GUI

-- [Skija](https://github.com/JetBrains/skija) - Skia bindings for Java.
+- [Skija](https://github.com/HumbleUI/Skija) - High-quality Java bindings for Skia.
 Skia is an open source 2D graphics library which provides common APIs that work across a variety of hardware and software platforms.

 ## DB